 She attended a gathering of the Occupy movement in Chapel Hill, where she met sophomore Alanna Davis.
 Dahlgren suggested they start a petition to protest the school's selection, with the hopes of sparking a dialogue on campus.

-The petition was created on change.org two weeks ago and has close to 300 signatures so far.
+was created on change.org two weeks ago and has close to 300 signatures so far.
 Davis said they plan to canvas the school Friday to gather physical signatures and spread the word about their movement.

 "I'm trying to explain how having a commencement speaker is different than having a regular speaker," said Dahlgren.
 "It's not a moment of dialogue -- it's someone speaking to you, and there's no change for you to answer what he's saying."